Small Business Owner's Guide to Retirement Planning

 Managing contributions and distributions is a critical part of retirement planning for small business owners.
 Here's what you need to know:

-Determine contribution limits: Each retirement plan has different contribution limits, so it's essential to know how much you can contribute each year.
+Determine contribution limits: Each retirement plan has different contribution limits, so knowing how much you can contribute each year is essential.

-Schedule automatic contributions: Setting up automatic contributions can help ensure that you contribute regularly.
+Schedule automatic contributions: Setting up automatic contributions can help ensure you contribute regularly.

 Take advantage of catch-up contributions: If you're over 50, you can make additional "catch-up" contributions to your retirement plan.

-Monitor contribution limits: It's essential to monitor your contributions to ensure that you stay within the annual contribution limits.
+Monitor contribution limits: Monitoring your contributions to ensure you stay within the annual contribution limits is essential.

 Know the distribution rules: Each retirement plan has different rules for when distributions can be made, so it's essential to understand the rules for your plan.